kamarkaka/lc/src/main/java/com/kamarkaka/tiktok/README.md

 - compare sum of flip and sum (1..i)

 [1833.
 Maximum Ice Cream Bars](https://leetcode.com/problems/maximum-ice-cream-bars/)
+- sort the array of costs
+- pick cheapest first

 [1996.
 The Number of Weak Characters in the Game](https://leetcode.com/problems/the-number-of-weak-characters-in-the-game/)